lessandro-ugulino/cluster-k8s-rpi/roles/apps/dynamic-dns/README.md

 ## Summary

 This will deploy a dynamic service.
-A K8s cronjob will run every **5 min** to check your Public Ip address and then update your public record if there any update.
+A K8s cronjob will run every **5 min** to check your Public Ip address and then update your public record if there is any update.

 ## Requirements